• Skip to content

 • How do educators guide children’s behaviour?

-• Is every child treated like an individual?
+• Is each child treated as an individual?

 Facilities and setting